katzer/cordova-plugin-local-notifications/README.md

 ### add()
 The method allows to add a custom notification.
 It takes an hash as an argument to specify the notification's properties and returns the ID for the notification.<br>
 All properties are optional.
-If no date object is given, the notification will popup immediately.
+If no date object is given, the notification will pop-up immediately.

 ```javascript
 window.plugin.notification.local.add({